-A special committee of scholars in the humanities, archivists, and special collections librarians will select fellowship recipients.
+A special committee of scholars in the humanities, archivists, and special collections librarians selects fellowship recipients.

 The committee includes representatives from different fields of the humanities and related social sciences, reflecting the variety of fields represented in the research proposals.
-The committee will assess quality with reference to the following criteria:
+The committee assesses quality with reference to the following criteria:

 - originality and creativity of the research proposal;